CONVEX

 What Is IBOR Transition?

-The IBOR Transition (Interbank Offered Rate Transition) describes the multi-year regulatory and market effort to replace the London Interbank Offered Rate (LIBOR) and its regional equivalents — EURIBOR, TIBOR, BBSW — with risk-free rates (RFRs) based on actual overnight transactions rather than panel bank submissions.
-LIBOR, once the world's most important benchmark rate, was administered by asking banks to estimate their own borrowing costs — a methodology proven susceptible to manipulation during the 2008–2012 rate-rigging scandal.
+The IBOR Transition (Interbank Offered Rate Transition) describes the multi-year regulatory and market effort to replace the London Interbank Offered Rate (LIBOR) and its regional equivalents, EURIBOR, TIBOR, BBSW, CDOR, with risk-free rates (RFRs) based on actual overnight transactions rather than panel bank submissions.
+LIBOR, once the world's most important benchmark rate, was administered by asking a panel of banks to estimate their own unsecured borrowing costs, a methodology proven catastrophically susceptible to manipulation when transaction volumes in the underlying market dried up following the 2008 financial crisis.

-The replacement rates vary by currency: SOFR (Secured Overnight Financing Rate) in USD, SONIA (Sterling Overnight Index Average) in GBP, €STR (Euro Short-Term Rate) in EUR, and TONA in JPY.
-Unlike LIBOR, which carried an embedded credit spread reflecting unsecured interbank lending risk, these RFRs are backward-looking, overnight, and largely risk-free — fundamentally changing the term structure of short-end interest rate products.
+The replacement rates vary by currency: SOFR (Secured Overnight Financing Rate) in USD, SONIA (Sterling Overnight Index Average) in GBP, €STR (Euro Short-Term Rate) in EUR, TONA in JPY, and SARON in CHF.
+Unlike LIBOR, which embedded a bank credit spread reflecting unsecured interbank lending risk and carried forward-looking term structure, these RFRs are backward-looking, overnight, and essentially risk-free, a fundamental architectural change to the short end of global interest rate markets.
+The practical consequence is that SOFR and its equivalents fluctuate with central bank policy and repo market conditions, not bank credit health, rewiring the signal content of every floating-rate instrument referencing them.

 Why It Matters for Traders

-The transition redefined how floating-rate debt, interest rate swaps, cross-currency basis swaps, and syndicated loans are priced globally.
-Any trader working in fixed income, credit, or rates markets must understand that pre-transition LIBOR-linked contracts embedded a bank credit risk premium of roughly 25–35 basis points — the so-called LIBOR-OIS spread — that SOFR and other RFRs do not inherently carry.
+The transition redefined the economics of floating-rate debt, interest rate swaps, cross-currency basis swaps, syndicated loans, securitizations, and structured products.
+Any trader working in fixed income or credit must internalize that pre-transition LIBOR-linked contracts embedded a bank credit risk premium, the LIBOR-OIS spread, that averaged roughly 25–35 basis points in normal conditions but ballooned to over 350 basis points at the peak of the 2008 crisis.
+SOFR and other RFRs do not carry this premium by construction, making direct comparisons between legacy and new-format instruments analytically treacherous.

 How to Read and Interpret It

-• SOFR vs. Fed Funds rate spread: In normal conditions, SOFR trades within 5 basis points of the Fed Funds effective rate.
-Widening beyond 10–15 bps signals repo market stress, as happened in September 2019 when SOFR spiked 282 bps above the Fed Funds floor.
+• SOFR vs. Fed Funds effective rate spread: Under normal conditions, SOFR trades within 5 basis points of the Fed Funds rate.
+A widening beyond 10–15 basis points signals repo market stress or quarter-end balance sheet pressure, as dramatically illustrated in September 2019 when SOFR spiked to 5.25%, roughly 282 basis points above the Fed Funds floor, due to a collision of corporate tax payments, Treasury settlement, and bank reserve scarcity.

 Historical Context